Computing the Bottleneck Distance between Persistent Homology Transforms: Introduction

 Since a single diagram depends on the chosen filter and may miss geometry, the Persistent Homology Transform (PHT) collects diagrams from all directions to retain fuller information~\cite{TurnerPHT2014}.
 It assigns to a shape in $\R^m$ the collection of persistence diagrams obtained from linear height filtrations over all directions on $\sS^{m-1}$.
 It possesses many desirable theoretical properties such as continuity, stability, and injectivity~\cite{CurryPHT2018,GhristPHT2018,TurnerPHT2014}.
 These properties make the PHT an effective topological descriptor for applications.
-However, unlike other directional-transform–based signatures such as the Euler Characteristic Transform, the PHT lacks efficient comparison algorithms, limiting its practical use.
+However, unlike other directional-transform--based signatures such as the Euler Characteristic Transform, the PHT lacks efficient comparison algorithms, limiting its practical use.
 A natural way to compare PHTs is to sample directions and compute the bottleneck distance only at those angles.
 This inevitably leads to information loss.
-To integrate the bottleneck distance over the parameter domain (e.g., $\sS^{m-1}$), prior work by Munch, Wang, and Wenk introduced a kinetic ``hourglass'' approach—maintaining matchings as the parameter moves—to compute this integral, with an $\tilde O(n^6)$ bound for data in $\R^2$~\cite{munch2025kinetic}.
+To integrate the bottleneck distance over the parameter domain (e.g., $\sS^{m-1}$), prior work by Munch, Wang, and Wenk introduced a kinetic ``hourglass'' approach that maintains matchings as the parameter moves.
+It computes this integral with an $\tilde O(n^6)$ bound for data in $\R^2$~\cite{munch2025kinetic}.
 In this work, we focus on the max variant, which we define as the supremum of the bottleneck distance over all directions.

-\paragraph*{Our Contributions:} We provide an $\tilde O(n^3)$ algorithm to compute the max bottleneck distance between PHTs of shapes in $\R^2$ and an $\tilde O(n^5)$ algorithm in $\R^3$, where $\tilde{O}$ means that we ignore logarithmic factors.
-Additionally, our framework improves the computation of the integral bottleneck distance from the previous $\tilde O(n^6)$ bound to $\tilde O(n^5)$ in $\R^2$.
+\paragraph*{Our Contributions:} We provide an $\tilde O(n^3)$ expected-time algorithm to compute the max bottleneck distance between PHTs of shapes in $\R^2$ and an $\tilde O(n^5)$ expected-time algorithm in $\R^3$, where $\tilde{O}$ means that we ignore logarithmic factors.
+Additionally, we improve the computation of the integral distance from the previous $\tilde O(n^6)$ bound to $\tilde O(n^5)$ in $\R^2$.

 For the max bottleneck distance, we use techniques from computational geometry and topology and inspired by the strategy of Bjerkevik and Kerber for computing the matching distance for two-parameter modules~\cite{Bjerkevik2023}.
 At a high level, the solution for 2D and 3D are similar.
 We first reformulate the problem as a decision problem: given a threshold $\lambda$, we determine whether the max bottleneck distance is at most $\lambda$.
 To solve this, we sweep the direction parameter around the sphere while maintaining the bottleneck matching between the two persistence diagrams.
 The key insight is that this matching changes only at discrete ``events'': points where persistence diagrams change combinatorially or where edge weights cross the threshold $\lambda$.
 At each event, we update the matching using a single augmenting path search in the geometric bipartite graph, exploiting the fact that only local changes occur.